Understanding Hypothermia: A Winter Health Risk

 Risk of death if not treated quickly

-If untreated, hypothermia can damage the heart, nervous system, and other vital organs, making it a medical emergency.
+If untreated, hypothermia can damage the heart, nervous system, and other vital organs.
+It is a medical emergency that requires immediate attention.

 How to Dress Up for Winter to Prevent Hypothermia